 The man, a 39-year-old dentist from the Vancouver area, was listening to an iPod while jogging in a thunderstorm when, according to witnesses, lightning hit a tree a couple of feet away and jumped to his body.

-second-degree burns on his chest and left leg.
+The strike threw the man about eight feet and caused second-degree burns on his chest and left leg.
 The electric current left red burn lines running from where the iPod had been strapped to his chest up the sides of his neck.

 It ruptured both ear drums, dislocated tiny ear bones that transmit sound waves, and broke the man's jaw in four places, said Dr. Eric Heffernan, an imaging specialist at Vancouver General Hospital.